-Make life better for you and your family with this guide to care options for Ontario seniors
+Make life better for you and your family with this guide to care options for B.C. seniors

-It didn't take long for Deborah to be reassured that her 86-year-old mother, Matilda, was happy with her decision to move out of her home to Assisted Living at Amica.
-"While I was visiting, one of the staff was covering my mother with a blanket and my mother gently squeezed the caregiver's hand to say thanks," says Deborah.
+It didn't take long for Deborah to be reassured that her 86-year-old mother, Matilda, was happy with her decision to move out of her home to have assistance at Amica.
+"While I was visiting, a staff member was covering my mother with a blanket and my mother gently squeezed the caregiver's hand to say thanks," says Deborah.
 "It made me realize just how much my mother loves living at Amica."